-If you tell the average twenty-two year old Millennial that the best time to start saving for retirement is yesterday, they may throw you an incredulous glance.
+If you tell the average twenty-two-year-old that the best time to start saving for retirement is yesterday, they may throw you an incredulous glance.
 “Are you kidding?” they may say, “I’m not due to retire for another forty years!”

-However, according to Financial Advisor, T. Gregory Naples, starting your retirement plan early and taking advantage of compound interest may be the single easiest way to retire with a potentially impressive nest egg.
+However, having time on your side is a tremendous advantage.
+Starting a retirement plan early may be the single easiest way to retire with an impressive nest egg.

-One such scenario is the simple math of compound interest.
 Say 22-year-old Bob makes $60,000 a year and retires at 65.
 He contributes 10% of his pre-tax salary into his 401(k) retirement account while his employer chips in 2%.
-Assuming he consistently makes that 12% monthly contribution of $600 at a reasonable 5% rate of return, he could end up with $1,057,000 at retirement.
+Assuming he consistently makes that 12% monthly contribution of $600 and earns a hypothetical 5% rate of return, he’ll end up with $1,057,228 at retirement.

-Sally, however, contributes $1,000 a month at the same rate of return, but she doesn’t start until age 45.
-By the age of 65 she will have $448,000 in her retirement account—roughly 43% of what Bob has saved.
-Witness the power of compound interest at work.
+Sally, however, contributes $1,000 a month at the same hypothetical rate of return, but she doesn’t start until age 45.
+By the age of 65 she will have $407,458 in her retirement account—just 39% of what Bob has saved.

-While many investors go in search of the magic triple-digit stock gain, Naples says young investors shouldn’t overlook the power of consistent contributions that take advantage of compound interest—even if the contributions begin very small.
+While many investors go in search of the magic double-digit stock gain, young investors shouldn’t overlook the power of consistent contributions to their retirement accounts—even if the contributions begin very small.

-A frequent complaint that Naples hears from Millennials is that they simply don’t have the excess cash to invest.
-Using the example of Bob and Sally, he fights this misconception as well.
+A frequent complaint from young investors is that they simply don’t have the excess cash to invest.
+Using the example of Bob and Sally, let’s take a look at this misconception.

 Say Bob complains that he can only afford to put away 4% a month due to his student loan and tight budget.
-Assuming the same rate of return over 43 years and a 2% employer match, he will have $528,000 at retirement—still 8.4% more than Sally even though his monthly contribution was 40% less than hers and overall he contributed $103,000 compared to her $240,000.
+Assuming the same rate of return over 43 years and a 2% employer match, he will have $528,614 at retirement—still significantly more than Sally even though his monthly and overall contributions were considerably less than hers.

-While that may not be enough for Bob to retire on, a recent study by the US Government Accountability Office showed that 29% of Americans over 55 have no retirement savings whatsoever1.
-So even small contributions can make a big difference to your overall retirement savings.
+While that may not be enough for Bob to retire on, a study by the US Government Accountability Office showed that 29% of Americans over 55 have no retirement savings whatsoever2.

-But first and foremost, Naples tells them to use the tax-free environment of the 401(k) to put compound interest to work for them.
-“I tell them it’s the most important investment they’ll make for their retirement.
-It’s literally like watching grass grow.”
+But first and foremost, young investors should use the tax-free environment of the 401(k) to put the power of time to work for them.
+Often it’s the most important investment they’ll make for their retirement.